At-will employment

 Hire and Fire

 With contract employment, there is a probation period ranging from 3-6 months.
 During this time, the employment is practically “at-will” where the employer can terminate an employee instantly without the 60 day notice period.
-This system incentizes companies with teams of many redundent employees (for exmaple call centers) to “hire and fire” during that period if anything smells wrong, because if they just wait 1 day, they could be stuck with an underperformer for months.
+This system incentives companies with teams of many redundant employees (for example call centers) to “hire and fire” during that period if anything smells wrong, because if they just wait 1 day, they could be stuck with an underperformer for months.

 As difficult as at-will employment might feel sometimes, it is much more efficient for the employee and the employer if they are able to leave the job when they want to leave the job.
 Employees maximize their engagement (and career growth) if they are able to shift onto their next chapter faster and employers can better manage